Friso-Hollandic Wars: Frisians

-The Hollanders
+Hollanders

 The conflicts between the counts of Holland and the Frisians have a long history.
 Arnulf (died 18 September 993) was the first Hollandic count to wage war on the Frisians.

 Since the twelfth century the counts of Holland made claims on a large part of the Frisian territories.
 It is hard to ascertain what they based those claims on, and although several historians have delved into the matter, they have not as yet come up with any conclusive answers.
 The case is complicated, because contemporary writers hardly paid much attention to such a side-issue, while later sources are filled with anti-Frisian propaganda.

 The usual source which is quoted in this instance, is Melis Stoke, a chronicler in the service of count Floris V of Holland, but although he tries to back up the Hollandic claims on the Frisian territories, he lacks sound arguments.
 He suspects the counts of Holland obtained their rights as heirs to one Gerolf, Count in Friesland (the operative word here being in), who had been count of Holland during the Franconian period, which was at that time a part of Greater Frisia, but even there he has to admit it is only as suspicion.

 In the thirteenth century the county of Holland entered a period of expansion, not unlike those which occurred in England and France at the time.
 This was at the expense of the Bishopric of Utrecht, but also of peripheral territories like Waterland and West-Friesland.